Jannik2099/distplusplus/README.md

         - The config file syntax is not finalized yet.

 Should you encounter any issues, please rebuild with `-DCMAKE_BUILD_TYPE=Debug` (this enables some extra asserts) and report anything you find.
 A stack trace or even coredump will also be tremendeously helpful

+## Known bugs / deficiencies
+- encryption is not yet implemented.
+DO NOT USE ACROSS UNTRUSTED NETWORKS.
+- the load balancing doesn't work very well yet.
+- there may be a race condition in the client queryDB.
+I haven't been able to reproduce it.
+- the client throws in some cases where no internal error occured, but the invocation failed for other reasons.